2024

 To carry out this activity:

-This is healthy mental exercise that will help increase observational skills and foster relationships among team members.
+This is a healthy mental exercise that will help increase observational skills and foster relationships among team members.

 8. Memory Wall